sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

 * **[!UICONTROL Name]**: The name that has been defined when installing or generating the key.
 * **[!UICONTROL Use case]**: This column specifies if the key has been installed for data encryption, or generated to allow data decrypt ion.
 * **[!UICONTROL Fingerprint]**: the fingerprint of the key.
-* **[!UICONTROL Expires]**: The key's expiration date.
-Note that Control Panel will notifies you 30 days, then 10 days before a key expires.

 As a best practice, we recommend that you remove any key that you do not need anymore.
 To do this, click the **...** button then select **[!UICONTROL Delete Key].**.